Assessing and managing risk

 Where social distancing guidelines cannot be followed in full, companies should look to take mitigating steps such as avoiding face-to-face activities, erecting screens or barriers and keeping activity time as short as possible.

 Consideration should also be given to the minimum number of staff needed for a site to operate safely.
+Ventilation should also be increased within internal spaces, either by keeping windows and doors open or keeping ventilation systems running constantly.

 Again, to allow for effective social distancing the site facilities should be audited and existing procedures adjusted where necessary.
 This should include: